 There are several pages on the internet describing how to do this.
-Among things you must (at least try) to make the disk drive read without automatic error correction to take advantage of the features of EAC.
+Among things you must (at least try to) setup, is making the disk drive read without automatic error correction to take advantage of the features of EAC.
 Here's what I have on my computer:

 Open EAC -> EAC menu -> EAC Options -> Filename; Naming scheme: %N %T, which assures that each filename is started with the track number.
 In the EAC example box you can see how it can also be done, e.g. to make EAC write the artist into the filename as well.